TRI-ML/binomial_cis/README.md

 ## **Notebooks**
 The `notebooks/` directory has the following notebooks:
 - `tradeoff_table.ipynb`: Computes MES vs miscoverage rate $\alpha$ and number of samples $n$.
 Precomputed values have been stored in `MES_table.csv` which is visualized in a plot from the last cell of the notebook.
-- `visualizations.ipynb`: Visuallizes the mixed-monotonic forms of expected shortage and expected width.
+- `visualizations.ipynb`: Visualizes the mixed-monotonic forms of expected shortage and expected width.
 Also visualizes how these functions vary with $p$ and their maxima.

 The `tests/` directory has the following notebooks:
 - `binom_helper_validation.ipynb`: Tests our implementation of the binomial coefficient, binomial pmf, and binomial cdf against their SciPy counterparts.